Mike-mei/hms-ecommerce-demo/README.md

 ## Description
 HMS Core Offers an innovative solution that assists e-commerce apps with quick customer acquisition and improved conversion rates, for sustainable business growth.

 This project contains the shopping demo app based on HMS Core Kits.
-It shows how to use the HMS Core solution in Shopping app.
+It shows how to use the HMS Core solution in shopping app.
 It provides the demo of the whole shopping process except payment.

 ## Demo Link
 Demo website: https://developer.huawei.com/consumer/en/solution/hms/ecommerce

-Firstly choose the are you area in, then you can download the Demo App from scanning the corresponding QR code.
+Firstly choose the area you are in, then you can download the Demo App from scanning the corresponding QR code.

 <table><tr>
 <td><img src="https://github.com/Mike-mei/hms-ecommerce-demo/blob/main/images/barcode/China.png" width="200"><p>China</p></td>